Skip to content

 Pricing snapshot

-Castmagic’s tiers shift with feature releases; treat the numbers above as a snapshot and check castmagic.io/pricing for the live tiers.
+Castmagic’s tiers are usage-based and billed annually in the current public pricing view.
+Treat the numbers above as a June 2026 snapshot and check castmagic.io/pricing for live tiers.

 Tier